 A few years ago, I had just moved to New York state as a relatively inexperienced aircraft owner with a handful of long cross country trips under my belt; memories of training for my private pilot certificate still had a glossy sheen of recency when I replayed them in my mind.

 I signed up for the "Rochester WINGS" weekend, a Saturday program of seminars and free flight training that would yield a completed FAA WINGS proficiency phase at the end of the day.
 I was paired with "Stan" (not his real name) as my volunteer instructor.
 Upon learning this, I was struck by a mild sense of weirdness.
 I already knew Stan reasonably well and considered him a friend.
-Being paired with him was almost as strange as the time I started a new job only to have my boss fired on the second day and replaced by my former stepfather, but that is a story for a different time.
+Being paired with him was almost as strange as the time I started a new job only to have my boss fired on the second day and replaced by my former stepfather (we had a rocky history, but that is a story for a different time).
 At the very least, I had a good relationship with Stan.

 A Tale of Two Airports